50-Hour Teacher Training

 Yin anatomy combines Eastern and Western perspectives by highlighting the unique potential – rather than standardized “norms” – of our bodies.
 This course empowers teachers to move beyond memorized verbal cues and “pretty” poses, by developing a clearer ability to observe different body types and a more spacious understanding of asana.
 We will learn how to develop a meditative classroom space that encourages students to recognize their habitual mental distractions, where most suffering originates.

-In this 30-Hour Course, you will learn:
+In 30-Hour Course, you will learn:

 • Fundamental Yin Yoga Postures, Modifications, and Sequences